xbeat/Machine-Learning/README.md

 Probability theory forms the backbone of many machine learning algorithms, enabling us to make predictions and decisions in uncertain environments.
 This slideshow will explore key concepts of probability theory and their applications in machine learning, using Python to illustrate these ideas.

+## Generating Text with Language Models

+Text Generation with Language Models

+Language models are powerful tools for generating text, but the process is not as straightforward as it might seem.
+These models are trained to predict the probability of the next token in a sequence, but turning these probabilities into coherent text requires careful consideration of various generation strategies.

 ## Calculating Z-Scores with Python

 Z-Score Calculation with Python